noir-lang/noir/yellow-paper/docs/private-message-delivery/note-discovery.md

 ## Requirements

 When users interact with contracts they will generate and publish encrypted notes for other network participants.
-In order for a user to consume those notes, they need to identify, retrieve and decrypt them.
-The total number of encrypted notes published by the network will be substantial, making it infeasible for some users to simply retrieve every note and attempt a naive brute-force decryption.
-For this reason, those users will want to utilize a note discovery protocol to privately identify and provide a much smaller subset of notes for the user to decrypt.
+In order for a user to consume notes that belong to them, they need to identify, retrieve and decrypt them.
+A simple, privacy-preserving approach to this would be to download all of the notes and attempt decryption.
+However, the total number of encrypted notes published by the network will be substantial, making it infeasible for some users to do this.
+Those users will want to utilize a note discovery protocol to privately identify their notes.

-A number of techniques currently exist to perform this task with various compromises of levels of privacy and the required amounts of computational effort and/or network bandwidth.
-This is a field into which a lot of research if being conducted so our approach is not to dictate a specific technique but to put in place the necessary abstractions such that users can select their preferred protocol and new techniques can be integrated in the future.
+A number of techniques currently exist to help with this and it is a field into which a lot of research is being conducted.
+Therefore, our approach is not to dictate or enshrine a specific note discovery mechanism but to put in place the necessary abstractions such that users can freely choose.
+Additionally, through this approach we allow for integration of new or improved protocols in the future.

 ## Tag Abstraction